 A diamond’s shape is its most distinguishing and easily identifiable feature.
 Diamonds are cut in a variety of shapes that maximize diamond brilliance and give character to the diamond.
 Different shapes can represent different personalities and events.
 Round brilliant cuts are the most popular, followed by Princess cut diamonds.
 At Four Mine, we offer the 9 most popular diamond shapes, certified by GIA.
+While the correct term is diamond shape, many also refer to this feature as the cut of the diamond.
+There are many different types of cut or shapes of diamonds.
+However, there are ten that are most popularly used for jewelry and engagement rings.
 Learn more about each shape below.Shop By Shape

 About Diamond Shapes

 Diamonds are cut in a variety of shapes.
 But how does a diamond cutter decide what shape to create?
 Well, a diamond cutter's number one responsibility is to preserve and maximize carat weight.
 And since rough diamonds can come in unpredictable shapes and sizes, the diamond cutter will create whichever shape maximizes carat weight and value.

 Interestingly enough, round cut diamonds actually result in the most wastage of rough diamond carat.
 The other fancy shapes are deeper and tend to have longer, less uniform shaping so they capture more of the rough diamond.

 While diamonds can be cut in any shape, there are 10 popular diamond shapes: Round, Princess, Cushion, Oval, Emerald, Pear, Marquise, Asscher, Radiant and Heart shape.
 Exotic shapes include Baguettes, Bullets, Half Moons, Trillion, Old Mine, Rose, even Horse head.